Quantum REU

 Project listed by Dr. Guido Pagano (pagano@rice.edu)

-Project: Laser-cooled atomic ions trapped by electromagnetic fields provide pristine quantum systems that can be engineered from the ground up to an unprecedented level of control.
-Atoms interacting with lasers offer unmatched coherence properties, deterministic entanglement generation and nearly perfect detection of individual quantum systems.
-In our lab (http://paganolab.rice.edu) we use trapped ions to assemble atom-by-atom quantum systems whose parameters can be tailored microscopically to investigate unexplored quantum many-body phenomena.
-In particular, we are interested in gaining control on individual ions to perform local cooling and “shelving” operations to protect quantum information stored in the trapped-ion qubits.
-The REU fellow will familiarize with a large range of technologies and applications ranging from UHV vacuum systems, laser optical systems, atomic sources, FPGA programming and laser cooling and trapping of atomic ions.
-Possible projects range from setting the laser infrastructure for shelving laser, to investigating new pathways to prepare Yb+ in a metastable state and to improving the capabilities of our python-based control system.
+Laser-cooled atomic ions trapped by electromagnetic fields provide pristine quantum systems that can be engineered from the ground up to an unprecedented level of control.
+Atoms interacting with lasers offer unmatched coherence properties, deterministic entanglement generation, and nearly perfect detection of individual quantum systems.
+In our lab (http://paganolab.rice.edu), we use trapped ions to assemble atom-by-atom quantum systems whose parameters can be tailored microscopically to investigate unexplored quantum many-body phenomena.
+In particular, we are interested in gaining control over magnetically sensitive atomic states to encode and manipulate “qudits”.
+The REU fellow will have to design a build a mu-metal shield for our experimental system, as well as elaborate a design of permanent magnets that allows the magnetic field configuration to be tuned.
+The REU fellow will acquire a wide range of skills, including COMSOL simulations, CAD design, mechanical assembly, and electronics, to build a magnetic field probe to characterize the assemblies.
+Another possible, more software-based project involves improving the capabilities of our Python-based control system.

 Project listed by Dr. Songtao Chen (songtao.chen@rice.edu)